 The goal is to learn from the user, not prove a product concept.

 If they hate it, great.
 Now you have a better sense of what they actually want.
 Iterate on the idea and try again.

 If they love it, fabulous.
 Still, iterate and try again.

-Your job is to get them talking and listen attentively to their words and tone.
+As the moderator your job is to get them talking and listen attentively to their words and tone.

 Forget your normal conversational style.
 You should talk very, very little.

 Be mindful of your body language — lean in, make eye contact, nod your head.